merrickluo/base/README.md

 for personal use.

-## Structure
+List:

-    `nginx`: with http2 and chacha20.
+- `nginx`: with http2 and chacha20.

-    `shadowsocks-libev`: git submodule with production-ready Dockerfile inside.
+- `shadowsocks-libev`: latest master, Dockerfile mostly copied from `docker/alpine/Dockerfile` of origin repo.